Mad Men episode 709 – “New Business”

-Don is back in his corner-office and he has Layne’s orange NY Mets pennant on the wall.
+Don is back in his corner-office, and he has Layne’s orange New York Mets pennant on the wall.

 Arnold and Silvia are still Don’s neighbors, after all.
 Arnold mentions the CO of their son Mitchell getting married, which implies that Mitchell is serving in the military.
-Whether he’s in the Army or in the Air National Guard, thanks to the efforts of Don and Ted in “Favors” (611), is unclear.
+Whether he’s in the Army or in the Air National Guard—which would’ve resulted from the efforts of Don and Ted in “Favors” (611)—is unclear.

 The Beginning is the End

 Pete’s rhetorical question, “What if you never get past the beginning again?” seems to negatively affect Don, even if Don’s immediate response is to tell Pete to watch the road.
 I don’t know about Don, but it reminds me of Faye Miller’s statement in “Tomorrowland” (413) that he only likes “the beginning of things.”

 Like Pete, Harry says something that unknowingly hits Don where it hurts.
 He tells Don that Megan’s decision to quit her soap opera and leave New York had been “a really dumb idea,” but Don’s decision in “In Care Of” (613) to relocate to California had been the reason for Megan’s decision in the first place.

 Like most people, I didn’t expect to see Diana again.
 Will she overcome the guilt that Don unintentionally makes her feel and become Don’s fourth wife after Anna, Betty, and Megan?